Mikey-E/U-of-Wyo-COSC-5555-01-22772-Spring-2023-Research-Project/README.md

 # U-of-Wyo-ML-5555-01-22772-Spring-2023-Research-Project

 Here we explore the effect of outpainted training data on CIFAR-10 image classifier performance.
 Spoiler alert: it didn't help very much.
-The report is the main thing worth looking at here, if you're interested.
+The [report](https://github.com/Mikey-E/U-of-Wyo-COSC-5555-01-22772-Spring-2023-Research-Project/blob/main/Report/latex/project_report.pdf) is the main thing worth looking at here, if you're interested.
+Trying to run the code probably won't work since not all the data is available anymore.

 ### Dependency Versions